Tuba and Euphonium

 BM, Texas Christian University

-Zach Collins is associate professor of Tuba and Euphonium at Indiana University of Pennsylvania.
+Zach Collins is professor of Tuba and Euphonium at Indiana University of Pennsylvania.
 At IUP, Zach teaches applied lessons to all tuba and euphonium majors, leads the IUP Tubaphonium Ensemble, and teaches classes in music technology.
 Zach performs with the Hoodlebug Brass Quintet (IUP’s faculty brass quintet), Eastern Standard, Keystone Wind Ensemble, Keystone Chamber Winds, and the West Virginia Symphony Orchestra.
 In 2015 Zach was awarded the Distinguished Faculty Award for Creative Arts by Indiana University of Pennsylvania.
 In 2014 he was named a National Arts Associate by Sigma Alpha Iota music fraternity.